Why Are My Nails Soft And Bendy?

 Manicure Damage

 As much as we love the look and feel of a fresh manicure set, we are aware that it comes with a cost.
-And no, we’re not just talking about the monetary cost.

-When you get a manicure, whether it’s a gel mani, an acrylic set, or something else, your nail has to get buffed in order for the material to stick to it.
-Each time your nail is buffed, a layer of its surface is removed.
+When you get a manicure, whether it’s a gel manicure, an acrylic set, or something else, your nails need to be buffed so that the material can adhere to them.

-Over time, this leads to the nail thinning and becoming softer and weaker.
-Gel manicures also require the use of UV light, which can be damaging to your nails and the skin around them over time.
+Gel manicures also require the use of UV light, which can be damaging to your nails and the surrounding skin over time.

 Lastly, removing gel polish, acrylic nails, or even regular nail polish causes damage to the nails if not done extremely carefully.

-Many people peel their manicure off when it starts to chip – there’s nothing worse for your nail health than that!
 As you peel off your manicure, you’re peeling off healthy layers of your nail with it, causing your nails to become damaged and brittle.

 Lack Of Nutrients